 Let's continue, follow along by performing the next steps:

 - Press Create button and select the "Folder" option from the drop-down.

 - Fill in the folder form with a name and description and press create

 Give your folder a clear, indicative name.
 For example, name a folder ‘Invoices_US’ instead of ‘Billing.’
 The clearer you organize your data, the easier it is for your team to use the Inkit platform.

 Note: You can edit which roles have access to your folder after you create it.
 Before creating a folder, you may wish to identify with whom you want to share the folder.

 - (Optional): Open your folder again by pressing "edit" and assign roles, API keys, or users to it.

 Tip: the Inkit platform aims to give you versatile data access customizability through folders.
 Do not only create public folders.
 Use private folders and folder sharing to hide confidential information.

 You can also create folders within folders.
-The process is almost exactly the same as creating a formal as you just learned.
-You can create as many nested folder layers as you like.
+The process is almost exactly the same as creating a folder as you just learned.
+You can create as many nested folder "layers" as you like.

-However, first navigate into the folder you wish to create your nested folder in.
-Afer you are inside of your folder, create the folder like you usually would.
+However, first, navigate into the folder you wish to create your nested folder in.
+After you are inside your folder, create the folder like you usually would.